telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/AngularJS/customize-treeview-checkbox-template.md

 # Customize Checkbox Templates

-To add checkbox templates to a Kendo UI TreeView in AngularJS applications, choose either of the following approaches:
+Your project might require you to add checkbox templates to a Kendo UI TreeView in AngularJS applications.

+To achieve this behavior, apply either of the following approaches:

-* Add the template to the `k-options` if the `k-options` are already declared in `$scope`:
+* If the `k-options` are already declared in `$scope`, add the template to the `k-options`:

     ```
       $scope.options = {